An acclaimed pianist with a heart of gold, Fred Rogers' wife Joanne Rogers was the perfect complement to her beloved husband.

-Joanne Rogers has quite the legacy to look after, including Mr. Rogers’ body of work, his production company, and souls still craving his words of calm guidance.
-But she’s taken it all in stride.
+Joanne Rogers had quite the legacy to look after, including Mr. Rogers’ body of work, his production company, and the audience that still craved his words of calm guidance.
+But took it all in stride.

-Though Joanne remained behind the scenes while Fred was alive, after his passing she’s generously made herself available for interviews and television appearances.
+Though Joanne remained behind the scenes while Fred was alive, after his passing she generously made herself available for interviews and television appearances.

 She sat for multiple interviews for the 2018 documentary about Mr. Rogers, and she was involved in the 2019 feature film about her husband as well.
 She also appeared at the dedication of the postage stamp commemorating Fred.

-She used to frequently perform with her college friend and musical partner Jeannine Morrison — though now that she’s in her early 90s, her hands don’t navigate the piano keys as they once did.
+She used to frequently perform with her college friend and musical partner Jeannine Morrison — though her aged hands couldn’t always navigate the piano keys as they once did.